The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Multi-Dimensional Analysis of Digital Identity (RQ2)

-Furthermore, there are persistent privacy and surveillance-related risks \cite{Supangkat-2025} \cite{Ishmaev-2021} \cite{Kaplane-2025}.
+Furthermore, there are persistent privacy and data protection-related risks \citep{Supangkat-2025, Kaplane-2025}.
 Even decentralised technical components could be repurposed to control users rather than empower them.
-For instance, a user-centric architecture cannot guarantee protection against coercion or misuse, as malicious actors or intermediaries might still track, profile or exclude users \cite{Pohn-2024} \cite{Sharif-2025} \cite{Alvarez-2026}.
-The technical dimension alone cannot ensure ethical outcomes; and if the legal framework lacks strength or clarity, ethics become the final safeguard.
+For instance, a user-centric architecture on its own cannot guarantee protection against coercion or misuse, as malicious actors or intermediaries might still track, profile or exclude users \citep{Pohn-2024, Sharif-2025, Alvarez-2026}.
+Such risks undermine user trust and discourage adoption, while reflecting the social dimension of the paradox.
+Even the technical dimension alone cannot ensure ethical outcomes; when legal safeguards are weak or ambiguous, ethical considerations become the final safeguard, highlighting the interdependence among the technical, legal, social and ethical dimensions.

-This is where the "identity monopolies" \cite{Soltani-2021} \cite{Ishmaev-2021} phenomenon becomes evident.
-In practice, decentralisation redistributes (but does not remove) the centres of power \cite{Ishmaev-2021}.
-This is evident when a handful of technological solutions or wallet providers hold a dominant position.
-Therefore, ethical design requires a critical awareness of how even open standards could, in practice, be governed by a limited set of powerful actors.
+This is also where the phenomenon of "identity monopolies" \citep{Soltani-2021, Ishmaev-2021} resurfaces.
+In practice, decentralisation redistributes (but does not remove) the centres of power.
+This is evident when a limited number of technological solutions or wallet providers hold dominant positions within an ecosystem.
+As indicated earlier in this paper, certification requirements and interoperability constraints further reinforce such concentrations \citep{Degen-2024}, making it difficult for alternative approaches to develop.
+Consequently, open standards and protocols are often implemented in ways that concentrate influence among a small set of actors.
+Ethical design therefore requires a critical awareness of how decentralised approaches lead to different forms of centralisation and power asymmetries.

-Overall, the ethical dimension underscores that decentralisation is not virtuous by default.
-For instance, a digital identity ecosystem in the hands of an abusive government could still be used to profile or even discriminate against people.
-Likewise, a technical design could protect against surveillance by SPs but what if the underlying technology itself is subverted \cite{Sharif-2025} (e.g., a wallet with hidden tracking capabilities)?
-As such, a truly ethical design needs to strike the right balance between autonomy, security, innovation and accountability.
+Overall, the ethical dimension underscores that decentralisation is not inherently virtuous.
+For instance, a digital identity ecosystem—in the hands of malicious actors or even abusive governments—could be repurposed to profile or discriminate against users.
+Likewise, a technical design may protect against surveillance by SPs, but there are residual risks in case the underlying technologies are subverted \citep{Sharif-2025}, e.g., in case of digital wallets with hidden capabilities.
+As such, an ethical design aims for a balance between autonomy, security, innovation and accountability.